cwkosman/cherin-food-blog/content/recipes/lemon-rhubarb-squares.md

 Never before had we cooked with rhubarb, but there it was in our weekly surprise CSA order.
 We googled around for recipes, but were missing quite a few ingredients to any that caught our attention.
 We didn't have strawberries, or pie crusts, oats, or cream, oranges or apples.

 We settled on making a dessert and decided to take inspiration from one of the first Bon Appétit [recipes](https://www.bonappetit.com/recipe/rhubarb-brown-butter-bars) that came up after "bon appetit rhubarb" was entered.
 We were missing about half the ingredients for it, but experimented with some substitutes and it worked out pretty well.

+You could try substituting the lemon with other fruit that has some sourness/citrus to it as well, like strawberry or orange.